GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * If you are still struggling, read [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide) which demonstrates how to do things in a purely functional way in JavaScript.

+* Now, after you have learned how to compose comonads and write interpreters for domain-specific languages based on algebraic types, you are ready to obtain the black belt of functional programming.
+But if there are tools that allow to achieve the same with much less headache and with much more fun, as, for example, [Clojure](https://clojure.org), why bother?

 ##### Contract Programming